-Women that are in in one of three stages: Pre-menopoause (the reproductive years), Perimenopause and Menopause)
+Women that are in one of three stages: Pre-menopause (the reproductive years), Perimenopause and Menopause.

 How does it work?